Secret Neighbor

 Graphics and Environments: A Journey Through Darkness

 Upon entering a match, you are privy to your assigned role for the game and are given basic objectives.
-However, playing as a child initially feels puzzling due to the lack of clear tutorial or guidance.
+At first, playing as a child can be confusing because there is no straightforward tutorial or guidance.
 Seeking out keys in the underlit house while dealing with clunky controls and repetitive environmental design gets tiresome pretty soon.

 Assuming the role of the Neighbor, however, offers a fun role-playing experience.
 The game lets you adapt your strategies, choosing either to reveal your identity early or bide your time and strike when the children are vulnerable.